Posts

 Image

-The image above shows the clinical picture of the patient with anasarca.
+The image above shows the clinical picture of the patient with Anasarca.
 Anasarca and its causes Anasarca, which is also known as generalised edema, may be caused by a number of conditions.
 These include: - Heart, renal or liver failure - Low albumin (hypoalbuminemia), burns - Corticosteroids and more The treatment is directed at the cause: - The patient in renal failure may require hemodialysis. - Liver failure may call for long and aggressive treatment.
 Fluid restriction, diuretics, dietary changes (like sodium restriction), and daily weights may be ordered by the doctor. - The patient with hypoalbuminemia will need IV albumin replacements.
 Lab values are also necessary, to monitor an improvement in the albumin levels or sodium levels.
 Also enjoy watching the video: Sessions 46- Assessment QUIZ QUESTIONS 1) What is anasarca also known as?
 2) Name some of the causes?
 3) How is this condition treated?
 4) What is hemodialysis?
-Please watch the video: Sessions 6
+Please watch the vid...

 ABOUT BLOOD TRANSFUSION